-When traveling during colder months, I always stick with jeans, fleece sweatpants, long-sleeved T-shirts, a couple of sweaters, a hoodie/windbreaker, a jacket, a beanie and a scarf.
+When traveling during colder months, I always stick with jeans, fleece sweatpants, long-sleeved T-shirts, a couple of sweaters, a hoodie/windbreaker, a jacket, a beanie, and a scarf.
 You may want to add thermal undergarments if you visit regions like Chihuahua in Northern Mexico.

 It snows in very few parts of Mexico, but if you happen to visit one of those places, it’s a good idea to include some gloves, earmuffs and winter boots.

-You don’t have to worry about cold weather on the beach.
+You don’t have to worry about the cold weather on the beach.
 While it certainly isn’t as hot as summer, there’s no need to layer up.
 If anything, just bring with you a light sweater for those chilly nights.

-One thing you have to keep in mind are changes in temperature.
+One thing you have to keep in mind is changes in temperature.
 It’s not uncommon to start the day off with 7°C (44°F) and reach 25°C (77°F) later on during the day.
 This is especially true of places with high elevations like Zacatecas City and Queretaro City.